 At August 4, 2020 is used as the reference date for the determination of the conversion price.
 Each bond entitles the holder to convert it into ordinary shares of the Company at a conversion price of \$76.
 In case of ex-right or ex-dividend, the price should be adjusted according to the conversion price adjustment formula.
 Since the Company applied for ex-dividend on August 12 2020, the conversion price of bonds was adjusted to \$71.4 per share.
+Since the Company applied for ex-dividend on July 28 2021, the conversion price of bonds was adjusted to \$67.7 per share.

-The convertible bonds contain assets \cdot liability and equity components.
+The convertible bonds contain assets · liability and equity components.
 The assets component was presented in financial assets at fair value through profit or loss.
 The equity component was presented in equity under the heading of capital surplus.
 The effective interest rate of the liability component was 1.29% per annum on initial recognition.

-Proceeds from issuance (less transaction costs of \$5,460 thousand) \$ 600,540 Redemption component at the date of issue 120 Equity component $(\underline{23,488})$ Liability component at the date of issue 577,172 Interest charged at an effective interest rate of 1.29% 2,890 Liability component at December 31,2020 \$ 580,062
+Proceeds from issuance (less transaction costs of \$5,460 thousand) \$ 600,540 Redemption component at the date of issue 120 Equity component $(\underline{23,488})$ Liability component at the date of issue 577,172 Interest charged at an effective interest rate of 1.29% 2,890 Liability component at January 1,2021 580,062 Interest charged at an effective interest rate of 1.29% 7,549 Liability component at December 31,2021 \$ 587,611